rolling-scopes-school/tasks/stage1/tasks/simon-says/README.md

 ## Penalties

-- Unexpected errors in the console (the deduction is only allowed once for each distinct kind of error): `-10 per error`
+- Unexpected errors in the console caused by the application(the deduction is only allowed once for each distinct kind of error): `-10 per error`
 - Feedback messages displayed in page do not disappear when the user clicks the “Repeat the sequence” (if still present and enabled)/"Next" or "New game" buttons: `-10`
 - Feedback messages displayed as separate popups/dialogs do not have a closing button, or the interaction with the page is not disabled when the message is displayed: `-10`
 - More than one key at a time is highlighted when guessing the sequence or more than one key is processed at a time: `-10`